dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

                 var[w].append(np.mean(detector.variance_background))
 ```

 This is a huge block of quickly prototyped code.
 It essentially adds a few practical post processing steps to our detector, such as filtering for a range of object sizes.
-Also the number of true and false detections of objects are calculated over the entire run.
+Also, the number of true and false detections of objects are calculated over the entire run.
 The code can defintatly be streamlined :)

 ```python
 from skimage.measure import label, regionprops